bram2w/baserow/docs/installation/install-on-heroku.md

 Baserow on the URL provided by Heroku.
 Everything installed via the template runs on the free plan of Heroku by default.

+## Built-in Baserow templates disabled by default

+By default, we are using the `heroku-postgresql:hobby-dev` addon because that supports 10k rows for free.
+The Baserow templates require more than 10k rows, so we do not load them by default.
+If you upgrade your heroku database to support more data and want to load the templates run the following:

+1. Login to Heroku and open your Baserow app
+2. Click "More" in the top right
+3. Click "Run Console"
+4. Enter and run the following command `./baserow.sh backend-cmd manage sync_templates`

+Every time you upgrade your Heroku Baserow app you will need to repeat the steps above the get the latest Baserow templates.

 ## Could not connect to the API server error

 If you are getting a "Could not connect to the API server." error when logging in or